 Sales numbers are, as usual, hard to come by with the OnePlus 3.
 Even if we had them, though, they wouldn’t tell the whole story since the device was discontinued only five months after its launch due to the release of the next phone on this list.

 - The OnePlus 3 launched with Android 6.0.1 Marshmallow and its final official update was Android 9 Pie.
 That means the device got a whopping four versions of Android, something basically unheard of in the industry.

 - OnePlus’ proprietary fast-charging system — then known as Dash Charge — debuted with the OnePlus 3.
-Dash Charge was a rebranded and slightly customized version of Oppo’s VOOC charging system, once again suggesting Oppo has a very big hand in OnePlus’ development.
+Dash Charge was a rebranded and slightly customized version of Oppo’s VOOC charging system, once again suggesting Oppo had a very big hand in OnePlus’ early development.

 - When the OnePlus 3 received its update to Android 7.0 Nougat, the update allowed for the phone to cheat benchmark scores by overclocking the processor temporarily in an effort to game the system.
 OnePlus apologized for the issue and removed it after widespread backlash erupted against manufacturers cheating benchmark scores.